 The learning opportunities at Key Stage 5 assume that students have already covered those in Key Stage 4.
 However, students entering Key Stage 5 come from different feeder schools, and may bring different levels of experience and understanding with them, therefore it is at time necessary to draw learning opportunities from Key Stage 4.

-For more information regarding the content of each drop down day, please see the overview below.
+For more information regarding the content of the PSHE curriculum, please see the overview below.